 Security Lighting is one of the best preventative measures you can use to protect your home from intruders and burglary.
-Not only will it deter intruders but outdoor security lighting will also give you piece of mind and supply needed illumination when using outside areas of your property at night.
+Not only will it deter home invaders but outdoor security lighting will also give you peace of mind and supply needed illumination when using outside areas of your property at night.

 According to The Insiders Guide to Home Security, it is best to install security lighting in secluded vulnerable parts of your property such as gardens, garages and any place where an intruder might try to gain access.

 There are four main types of security lighting;